JustinLex/guestfish/README.md

 when it comes to supply-chain security.
-Users can be sure that the image that they're building has nothing unwanted or malicious installed, and because this container doesn't require root/privileged, the user can run these scripts without worrying their workstation being attacked by a malicious script.
+Users can be sure that the image that they're building has nothing unwanted or malicious installed, and because this container doesn't require root/privileged, the user can run these scripts without worrying about their workstation being attacked by a malicious script.

 ## Technical features
 The container comes with guestfs and guestfish installed,